isenberg/earthcenter/README.md

 Geometrically defined, the geographic center is the geometric median of all land surfaces within the two dimensions of the spherical surface of Earth.
+This location is also known as solution of the Facility Location Problem in Operations Research.
 The Geoid would more exactly approximate Earth's outer shape, but as the elevation differences on Earth in relation to its circumference, are insignificant, the spherical surface is for this calculation purpose sufficient.